emsesp/EMS-ESP32/README.md

 # EMS-ESP-Boiler

-Boiler is an implementation of the EMS bridge (Energy Management System) for Buderus/Bosch/Nefit boilers specifically using an ESP8266.
-With the code and circuit you'll be able to read values and write commands to the Boilr and any connected devices like a Thermostat.
-And the data is collected and sent via MQTT to Home Assistant or another server.
+EMS-ESP-Boiler is an implementation of the EMS bridge protocol (Energy Management System) used in Buderus/Bosch/Nefit boilers running on an ESP8266 microcontroller.
+With the code and circuit design you'll be able to read values and write commands to the Boiler and any connected devices such as a thermostat.
+The data is collected and sent via MQTT to home automation server such as Home Assistant or Domoticz.

 [![version](https://img.shields.io/badge/version-1.0-brightgreen.svg)](CHANGELOG.md)
 [![branch](https://img.shields.io/badge/branch-dev-orange.svg)](https://github.org/xoseperez/espurna/tree/dev/)